peterson-tim-j/AWAPer/README.md

 # Example 2.
 Extract point precip. data and check with osberved data.
 This example was developed by Ms Xinyang Fan (Uni.
 Melbourne) and shows how to extract point estimates of daily precipitation at four goundwater bore locations and at one rainfall gauge.
 The extracted data is then plotted.
 The rain gauge is also compared against the observed rain gauge.
 The latter shows that the results are unbiased, but minor differences do exist due to AWAP data having a 5x5 km grid-cell resolution.
 The plots below show (1) the locattions of the five sites (2) bar graphs of the daily precip. and (3) plots of the observed vs AWAPer estimated precip. at the rainfall gauge.

-Importantly, this example downloads the Australia 9-second DEM.
-This is ~3GB.

 ![Example 2.
 Site locations](https://user-images.githubusercontent.com/8623994/68077541-ee782700-fe19-11e9-93fa-c0eae4606af1.png)

 ![Example 2.
 Daily precip at sites](https://user-images.githubusercontent.com/8623994/68077652-9d693280-fe1b-11e9-9c2e-fbebce8013cd.png)